.NET HELP

 In the dynamic and continually evolving realm of software development, the adept handling of binary data at the byte size level is an indispensable requirement for human-readable string and integer math.
 Package ByteSize, an exceptionally resilient and versatile C# library, arises as an influential companion for developers aiming to optimize and augment their byte size-centric operations using the extension method.
 Boasting an extensive array of features and removing ambiguity, the new ByteSize facilitates the simplification of intricate byte file size-handling tasks, rendering them not only more straightforward but also remarkably efficient human-readable string representation and making byte size representation.

 A gigabyte will be translated into kilobytes and bits will be converted to megabytes for ByteSize representation.
 We want 1.59 MB in Kbs and 1226311 MB in bits.
-We build ByteSize structs by using ByteSize Gigabytes.
+We build ByteSize structs by using C# ByteSize Gigabytes.
 These values are returned to the database by executing the ToString utility class method.
 We also use ByteSize bits and ToString method as representations in MB.

 In this article, we will use the ByteSize C# Library with IronPDF Library for string representation.